lubdhakarnish-tech/Psoriasis-Detection-PASI/README.md

 - Image preprocessing and augmentation
 - Lesion segmentation using LAB color space

-## 📊 Dataset
-- Psoriasis: 820 images
-- Normal: 1651 images
-- Balanced sampling applied

 ## 🧠 Model
 - Pretrained ResNet18 (Transfer Learning)
 - Frozen backbone, trained final layer

+## 📊 Dataset

+This project uses a dataset of psoriasis and normal skin images.

+- Psoriasis images: ~820
+- Normal images: ~1651

+Due to size and licensing constraints, the dataset is not included in this repository.

+You can use your own dataset or publicly available datasets such as:
+- ISIC Skin Disease Dataset
+- Kaggle Skin Disease datasets

 ## 📈 Results
 - Accuracy: ~90%